Tools4everBV/HelloID-Conn-Prov-Target-V2-Template/README.md

 - **When to increment:**
   - You make **breaking changes** to the connector API or behavior.
   - Users may need to **update their scripts or configurations**.
 - **Example in HelloID connector:**
-  - Suppose your connector initially expects a `Username` field in a request.
+  - The permission.displayname needs to be deleted otherwise HelloID results in an error.
-  - You change it to `UserPrincipalName` and remove `Username`.
+  - The powershell version of HelloID changes, which requires changes to the connector.
-  - Existing scripts break unless updated.
+  - If there is a change in HelloID which results in an error in the connector.
   - Version change: `1.2.3 → 2.0.0`

 ### 2. Minor Version (`MINOR`)